-UNSDG COMMITMENTS - UNSDG ENTITIES Relevant commitment Entity-specific indicators Funding compact baselines and targets WFP 2018 baseline WFP 2019 data WFP January 2021 update WFP May 2021 update Accelerating res ults on the ground 2.
+UNSDG COMMITMENTS - UNSDG ENTITIES Relevant commitment Entity-specific indicators Funding compact baselines and targets WFP 2018 baseline WFP 2019 data WFP January 2021 update WFP May 2021 update Accelerating resu ults on the ground 2.
 To increase collaboration on joint and independent system-wide evaluation products to improve United Nations support on the ground % of UNSDG evaluation offices engaging in joint or independent system-wide evaluations (ISWE) Baseline (2018): 29% (joint evaluations), 20% (ISWE) Target (2021): 75% (joint evaluations), 50% (ISWE) In 2018, WFP completed five joint evaluations and another five were ongoing.
-WFP is also engaged in one inter- agency humanitarian evaluation (IAHE) of the response to El Niño in Ethiopia.
+WFP is also engaged in one interagency humanitarian evaluation (IAHE) of the response to El Niño in Ethiopia.
 At the decentralized level, WFP was involved in nine joint evaluations in 2019, of which three were completed as of the end of 2019 (Colombia, Eswatini and India).
 In addition, the WFP Office of Evaluation was actively engaged in the IAHE of the drought response in Ethiopia that was completed in 2019, the IAHE of the response to Cyclone Idai in Mozambique and the IAHE of gender equality and empowerment of women and girls.
-Finally, preparations for the joint evaluation of collaboration among the Rome-based agencies started late in 2019 and will continue in 2020.
-IFAD a joint evaluation of Rome-based United Nations agency collaboration.
-The evaluation report will be presented to the governing bodies of the three organizations in late 2021.
-The Office of Evaluation also provided evidence and strategic inputs for numerous In 2020, the WFP Office of Evaluation initiated in collaboration with FAO and IFAD a joint evaluation of Rome-based United Nations agency collaboration.
+Finally, preparations for the joint evaluation of collaboration among the Rome-based agencies started late in 2019 and will continue in 2020. presented to the governing bodies of the three organizations in late 2021.
+The Office of Evaluation also provided evidence and strategic inputs for numerous lessons from evaluation coordinated by the COVID-19 Global Evaluation Coalition in 2020 and has been working with FAO, IFAD and the United Nations Industrial and IFAD a joint evaluation of Rome-based United Nations agency collaboration.
 A common evaluation report will be presented to the governing bodies of the three organizations in late 2021.
-The Office of Evaluation also provided evidence and strategic inputs for numerous lessons from evaluation coordinated by the COVID-19 Global Evaluation Coalition led by the Development Assistance Committee of the Organisation for Economic Co-operation and Development in 2020 and has finalized work with FAO, IFAD and the United Nations Industrial Development Organization on a rapid
+The Office of Evaluation also provided evidence and strategic inputs for numerous lessons from evaluation coordinated by the COVID-19 Global Evaluation Coalition led by the Development Assistance Committee of the Organisation for Economic Co-operation and Development in 2020 and has finalized work with FAO, IFAD and the United Nations Industrial

-UNSDG COMMITMENTS - UNSDG ENTITIES Relevant commitment Entity-specific indicators Funding compact baselines and targets WFP 2018 baseline WFP 2019 data WFP January 2021 update WFP May 2021 update WFP continued to engage in various types of joint evaluation with both other United Nations agencies and government partners.
+UNSDG COMMITMENTS - U JNSDG ENTITIES Relevant commitment Entity-specific indicators Funding compact baselines and targets WFP 2018 baseline WFP 2019 data WFP January 2021 update WFP May 2021 update WFP continued to engage in various types of joint evaluation with both other United Nations agencies and government partners.
 Five joint decentralized evaluations were completed (Benin, India, Malawi, Mozambique and Namibia) and another six were ongoing or at the preparation stage in January 2021.
 In addition, WFP actively engages in IAHEs.
 Two were completed in 2020 (on Mozambique and gender equality and the empowerment of women and girls) and one is at the preparation stage (on Yemen). evaluation summary on the impacts of COVID-19 on food security.
 WFP is also engaged in a United Nations Evaluation Group working group that is overseeing an assessment of early lessons from and the evaluability of the COVID-19 multi-partner trust fund.
 At the decentralized level WFP continued to engage in various types of joint evaluation with both other United Nations agencies and government partners.
 Seven joint decentralized evaluations were ongoing or at preparation stage as of end April 2021.
 WFP actively engages in IAHEs.
-A review of progress on mainstreaming gender equality and the empowerment of women and girls (GEEWG) into the humanitarian- development-peace nexus agenda was
+A review of progress on mainstreaming gender equality and the empowerment of women and girls (GEEWG) into the humanitarian-development-peace nexus agenda was